TacoRat/TacoRat.github.io/README.md

-#Credits to TLITC | Diab, stole most of his code :D
+#Credits to TLITC | Diab, stole a little bit of his code :D